 He sighs and she feels a faint smile curl her lips.
 His sighs make her smile.
 That is what romance is.
 That is what love is.
 When he wakes, he will groan once before he opens his eyes.
 He does it every morning.
 She will wait for the sound and when she hears it, she will close her eyes, slow her breathing.
 Pretend to sleep.

 She does this every morning.
 He does not know that she sleeps far less than he.
 He does not know that she stares alone at the ceiling and ponders the derivation of words that in her former life had no meaning.

-He does not know, as he kisses her awake, how much she loves the moment when she can open her eyes, come alive next to him.
+He does not know, as he kisses her awake, how much she loves the moment when she can open her eyes and come alive next to him.
 When his fingers curl around hers and he pulls her close.
 She loves to be alone...with him.